Lakhan-Gurjar/SOLID-Design-Principles/README.md

 ### Single Responsibility Principle (SRP)

-"Description": A class should have only one reason to change, meaning it should have only one job or responsibility.
+''Description'': A class should have only one reason to change, meaning it should have only one job or responsibility.
 This principle encourages separating concerns, so each class addresses a specific aspect of the functionality.

 "Benefits": Improves code readability and maintainability, simplifies debugging and testing, and reduces the risk of introducing bugs when modifying the code.